norkadev/java-basics/README.md

 # Java  Basics
- Basic java concepts with examples
+ Basic java concepts with examples.

  # SOLID Principle
 The SOLID principles are a set of five design principles intended to make software designs more understandable, flexible, and maintainable.
 Here's an explanation of each principle with Java examples: